 Chapter Six: Vermont

 -Brewer Shaun Hill left the Shed to come and take over the operations at Trout River.
-Shaun is now on his way to a year long brewing fellowship at a brewery in Denmark and founder Dan Gates will resume the brewing duties.
+Shaun is now on his way to a year long brewing fellowship at a brewery in Denmark and founder Dan Gates has resumed brewing duties.

--Owners Tim and Sally sold the fantastic inn and brewery they lovingly restored to Joe and Jill Lavin in 2006.
+-Owners Tim and Sally Wilson sold the fantastic inn and brewery they lovingly restored to Joe and Jill Lavin in 2006.
 The Lavins discovered the property as customers of the Inn while visiting their son, a graduate of Dartmouth College.
 Joe is a long time Hospitality Industry executive with such companies as Marriott, Westin and Choice Hotels.
 Brewer Patrick Dakin took over the beer operations from Tim.
+I had an opportunity to visit Jasper Murdock’s for a beer dinner a few months back and the brewing operations are in very capable hands with Patrick.
+While his approach differs slightly from that of Tim Wilson, he remains dedicated to producing the sessionable ales of old.
+Owner Joe Lavin brings a wealth of knowledge and interest to the business and is giving Patrick a pretty free hand at the beers, which have included an unusual Black Saison.

 -Brewer Shaun Hill left the Shed and eventually took a job with the Trout River Brewing Company, before leaving to work for a brewery in Denmark.

 -The owners never did rebrand the brewpub as the Angry Gnome.
-There is also word on some professional brewing sites that the brewpub is for sale.
+Recently sold, the brewing system has been removed and the facility is now defunct.

 New in Vermont